 What story are you telling through the work you do?
 What inspires you and gives purpose and meaning to your life?
-My vacation to Croatia, Venice and Florence in May had me thinking about these questions and more.
+My vacation to Croatia, Venice and Florence in May of 2019 had me thinking about these questions and more.

 Croatia had amazing natural beauty.
 It also had sharp contrasts, being a country that was so recently in a war.
 One village we cycled through had evidence of the conflict (shrapnel holes in homes, mines that are yet to be cleared, racist graffiti).
 This evidence was contrasted with fields of poppies, grape vines and ancient olive trees.

 Every two years in Venice there is an international exhibit of modern art called the Biennale Arte.
 We were lucky to discover 2019 was one of the years.
 There are two main pavilions plus many free installations all over the city.
 As well, several local art organizations had major exhibits to coincide with the Biennale.
 The city of Venice was exploding with modern art.
 Many of the exhibits were in buildings that were amazing on their own, as well as in public parks.

 The theme for 2019 was ‘May You Live in Interesting Times’.
 In his welcome message the President of La Biennale di Venezia, Paolo Baratta said “The title of this Exhibition could be interpreted as a sort of curse, where the expression ‘interesting times’ evokes the idea of challenging or even ‘menacing’ times, but it could also simply be an invitation to always see and consider the course of human events in their complexity, an invitation, thus, that appears to be particularly important in times when, too often, oversimplification seems to prevail, generated by conformism or fear.”